 - About file formats and uploading.
 We accept jpg, gif, and png files of just about any size, but if you are trying to upload a large file (more than 1MB) on a slow connection, the upload might time-out.
 Users on slow connections should change the dpi (dots-per-inch) of their photos from 300 to 72 to reduce their size.
 You can also reduce a file’s size by cutting the maximum height or width of your photo to 800 pixels (that’s more than 11 inches, which is plenty big).

 - About third-party images.
 It’s fine to upload an image that helps tell the story of your item (for example, a scan of your item reproduced in an old magazine ad or catalog), but please make sure you have the right to share the image with us before doing so.
 We take complaints about unauthorized use seriously, and will delete items that are being posted on our site without permission.

 - Rotate your photos.
 After the shoot, be sure to rotate your photos if needed so they appear right-side up.
-Images shot with a smartphone or tablet sometimes do not appear properly rotated on our site, so you may want to download photos to your computer first and then rotate them using your computer’s photo-editing software before uploading.
+Images shot with a smartphone or tablet sometimes do not appear properly rotated on our site, so you may want to download photos to your desktop computer first and then rotate them using your computer’s photo-editing software before uploading.

 Back to all questions »